nicklockwood/BaseModel/README.md

     - (id)setWithDictionary:(NSDictionary *)dict;
     - (id)setWithArray:(NSArray *)array;
+    - (id)setWithString:(NSString *)string;
+    - (id)setWithNumber:(NSNumber *)number;
+    - (id)setWithData:(NSData *)data;

-These methods are used to extend you model with the capability to be initialised from an array or dictionary.
+These methods are used to extend you model with the capability to be initialised from a standard object type (i.e. one that is supported by the Plist format).
 This is useful as it allows objects to be automatically loaded from a Plist in your application bundle.
-It could also be used to instantiate objects from other formats like JSON or XML via an intermediate library like TouchJSON or XMLDictionary.
+It could also be used to instantiate objects from other formats like JSON or XML.
 These methods are called after the `setUp` method, so you should not assume that class properties and ivars do not already have values at the point when this method is called.
-Be careful to safely release any property values before setting them.
+IF you are not using ARC, be careful to safely release any property values before setting them. **Note:** these methods are defined in the protocol only to help with code autocompletion - it is actually possible to initialise a BaseModel instance with any kind of object if you define an appropriate setup method of the form `setWith[ClassName]:` in your BaseModel subclass.

     - (void)setWithCoder:(NSCoder *)aDecoder;

 This method is called by `initWithCoder:` as part of the NSCoding implementation.
 If you are implementing NSCoding serialisation for your class, you should implement this method instead of overriding `initWithCoder:`.
-This method is called after the `setUp` method and potentially may be called after default values have been loaded using `setWithDictionary:` or `setWithArray:`, so you should not assume that class properties and ivars do not already have values at the point when this method is called.
+This method is called after the `setUp` method and potentially may be called after default values have been loaded using `setWith[ClassName]:`, so you should not assume that class properties and ivars do not already have values at the point when this method is called.
 Be careful to safely release any property values before setting them.
 Note that if you are using the AutoCoding library, this method is already implemented for you.

     - (void)encodeWithCoder:(NSCoder *)aCoder;